 For those of us who are expats, family and friends at home love a little glimpse in our lives up North, and Christmas gifts from Finland are always a welcome novelty.
-For those of us who have moved here with our family and we want to strengthen our relationship with the new home in Finland, or just for those Finland-enthusiasts in your life – this is a collection of gift ideas of Finnish items or things that are super useful to have when (living) in Finland.
-Especially with winter in mind.
+For those of us who have moved here with our family and we want to strengthen our relationship with the new home in Finland, or just for those Finland-enthusiasts in your life – this is a collection of Finnish gift ideas or things that are super useful to have when (living) in Finland.
+These are gifts to give locally for Helsinki, Finnish gift ideas to send abroad or to give to friends and family in Finland!

-One more thing: while there are plenty of direct links included in this post (the majority can be found all around Helsinki and even the airport quite easily), but I always want to encourage you to look for used and second-hand items as well.
+One more thing: while there are plenty of direct links included in this post (the majority can be found all around Helsinki and even the airport quite easily, in normal times), but I always want to encourage you to look for used and second-hand items as well.
 I know for gifts of any kind it’s not the first thing that comes to mind, but in the name of sustainability awareness, we should change that mindset.

 Cooking and home